 Every business has to start somewhere, and the most important place is to focus on your biggest strengths.
 Focusing on what you already have and what you need to do.

-Nurture Your Ideal Audience; get to know your niche audience is, believe me everyone is not your ideal client.
+Nurture Your Ideal Audience; get to know your niche audience is, believe me everyone is not your ideal client or Soul Client.
 Learn how to nurture them by finding out what they truly need and want and meet them where they are at.

 Be Visible: if you are not showing up in your business or your marketing regularly you will never build up recognition or reputation.
 Most potential clients need to know you and your business is genuinely interested in their potential customers.
 An odd social media post here and there is not enough, you need to have a proper marketing campaign.